DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Act II Summary.md

 Izek Strazni and two **guards** put up posters in the Vallaki Town Square advertising the Festival of the Blazing Sun.
 Players who bring Ireena to the Town Square at this point in time begin [[Arc H - The Strazni Siblings]] if Izek has not already seen Ireena.

 Ireena Kolyana seeks an audience with Baron Vargas Vallakovich in order to obtain aid for the Barovian refugees.
 She is denied, but learns that the Baron's household has experienced a series of recent hauntings.
 Players who seek to speak with the Baron about these problems after this point begin [[Arc I - The Lost Soul]].

+That night, if the players defied Baron Vallakovich or aided Willemina Rikalova on their first morning in Vallaki, the players receive an invitation left by Ernst Larnak inviting them to dine with Lady Fiona Wachter at Wachterhaus.
+Players who accept Lady Wachter's invitation at this point begin [[Arc G - Lady Wachter's Wish]].
 ## Day Two
-If the players defied Baron Vallakovich or aided Willemina Rikalova on their first morning in Vallaki, the players receive an invitation left by Ernst Larnak inviting them to dine with Lady Fiona Wachter at Wachterhaus.
-Players who accept Lady Wachter's invitation at this point begin [[Arc G - Lady Wachter's Wish]].
+Arabelle's nameday takes place at the Vistani encampment.
+(If the players haven't yet rescued her in [[Arc F - The Missing Vistana]], she is missing, and no celebration occurs.)

 If Izek Strazni saw Ireena outside of the Blue Water Inn on the players' first morning in Vallaki, he visits the Inn while the players are away—preferably at dusk, during Lady Wachter's dinner—and ransacks it in a search for Ireena. [[Arc H - The Strazni Siblings]] then begins.
 ## Day Three